phu0ngng/nccl/doc/source/api.rst

 NCCL API
 ########

-The following sections describe the collective communications methods and operations.
+The following sections describe the NCCL methods and operations.

 .. toctree::